materialsproject/pymatgen/docs/installation.rst

 Alternatively, you can setup the above directly structure manually and set the VASP_PSP_DIR environment variable accordingly.

-Setup for Developers (using github)
+Setup for Developers (using GitHub)
 ===================================

 1. Clone the repo at http://github.com/materialsproject/pymatgen.